Policy Regarding Mandatory Vaccination Requirements for In-person University Activities

 c) have a validated and approved accommodation from the vaccination requirement.
 Individuals who cannot be vaccinated due to an approved permitted exemption will be subject to additional public health measures, including mandatory twice-weekly rapid testing and disclosure of test results pursuant to the University’s testing procedures and protocols.

 Other Individuals will be required to submit Proof of Vaccination in a form acceptable to the University.
+Submissions of Proof will be audited.

 The University reserves the right to implement further health and safety measures as it deems necessary or as it may be directed by public health officials or other government authorities.